cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-blobless.md

 ::: tip

-If you are currently on 14.5 or higher, updating to 15.1, **or** using another non-"alternative" profile, you can skip this section.
+If you are currently on 14.5 or higher, updating to 15.1 or later, **or** using another non-"alternative" profile, you can skip this section.

 :::